 If you’ve ever questioned yourself, “Why is my iPhone getting hot when I use it outside?” please keep in mind that it’s usually due to direct sunlight.
 However, not only that but charging or using your phone in a hot place like a bakery can cause it to overheat too.
 In such situations, it’s better to avoid using or charging your phone.

-If your iPhone is overheating, it could be a sign that it's running out of space.
+Okay, so where do you start cleaning if your phone's memory is cluttered?
+Start with what takes up the most space, and that's usually photos.
 Cleaning out unnecessary files and photos can give your device the space it needs to run smoothly.
 A tool like CleanMy®Phone can be a game changer in this situation.
 It's designed to help you quickly identify and remove duplicate photos, unnecessary screenshots, and other clutter with just a few taps, making it an effective solution for reducing overheating by freeing up valuable space on your iPhone.

 Here's how CleanMy®Phone can help you clean up easily: